Wedding photography styles and finding a photographer who’s a good fit!

 Creative Documentary Wedding Photography

 I always say I am just as likely to photograph what you had for breakfast as I am your first kiss because, for me, all of these things come together to create the story of your wedding day.
-I especially love context.
-When people get ready at home, it really anchors their day to their real life.
-Everything that came before and everything that will come afterwards.
-I love really personal weddings for the same reason.
+Focussing on the details that make your wedding personal really anchors your photography to your real life.

 When I am working in a documentary style I shoot everything as it happens.
 From crying as you say your vows, to sweaty shape pulling on the dance floor, and laughing so hard you snort Champagne out of your nose during the speeches.